 Why is this study being done?

-V. Build a database of known biological prognostic factors for patients on therapeutic studies.
+IV.
+To build a database of the known biologic prognostic factors for patients on therapeutic studies.

 Who is eligible to participate?